 - Always have a game plan

-Going into a meeting knowing what your end goal is always helpful.
+Going into a meeting knowing what your end goal is, is always helpful.
 You can never predict the outcome, but having a goal helps you prepare better.
 Especially if it's a one-on-one meeting, someone has taken time out to get in contact with you, a game plan in this situation can lead to a more positive outcome.

 - Develop thick skin

-You’re also able to learn about the individual’s experience and interests and makes conversations far easier.
+You’re also able to learn about the individual’s experience and interests and make conversations far easier.
 So if you do see an opportunity to network, don’t hold back.
 Go for it, you never know when your future needs can benefit from your current efforts.

 In my personal experience of networking, I figured my comfort zone is to get out there and break the ice by starting a conversation in person, that way you not only sell your skills and experience but also your personality!
 This gives you an upper hand to be as memorable as you put yourself out there.
 It allows you to target a larger audience in a shorter amount of time.